 Do NOT chip the ice with your shovel as this will only cause more damage to your backyard deck.
 The last thing you want is to scrape or gouge your deck by accident.

 Ice increases the likelihood of a slip-and-fall accident.
 This is why we understand the temptation to chip ice off your deck.
 Instead, we recommend using salt that’s safe to use on your deck.

 Salt leaves behind a chalky residue on.
 But this residue is easy to remove if you rinse your deck with a garden hose in the spring.

 Contact Eikenhout to Get Started

 Ready to get started?
 Be sure to also check out our blog post on how to enjoy your deck in the winter.
 It’s a great guide for helping you make the most of your backyard deck year-round.

-Eikenhout is a Michigan supply company with nine locations throughout the state.
+Eikenhout is a Michigan supply company with ten locations throughout the state.
 To learn more about our decking supplies, call any of our locations or fill out our online contact form.
 We hope we hear from you soon!